VHDLTool/sonar-coverage-ghdl/README.md

 ## Feature

-This plugin allows to import Gcov reports data in SonarQqube.
+This plugin allows to import Gcov reports data in SonarQube.
 Gcov reports can be obtained from VHDL files using ghdl-gcc.

 ## Build Plugin